Policy

 Community, Educational, Charitable, or Recreational Organizations

 Community, educational, charitable, recreational, or similar groups may, under procedures established by the Superintendent, advertise events pertinent to students’ interests or involvement.
-This may include displaying posters in areas reserved for community posters, having flyers distributed to students, or being included in the school’s or District’s website where appropriate.
-All material and literature must be (1) student-oriented, (2) prominently display the sponsoring organization’s name, and (3) be approved in advance by the Superintendent or designee.
+All advertisements must (1) be student-oriented, (2) prominently display the sponsoring organization’s name, and (3) be approved in advance by the Superintendent or designee.
 The District reserves the right to decide where and when any advertisement or flyer is distributed, displayed or posted.

 Commercial Companies and Political Candidates or Parties

-No individual or entity may advertise or promote its interests by using the names or pictures of the School District, any District school or facility, staff members, or students except as authorized by and consistent with administrative procedures and approval by the Superintendent or designee.
+No individual or entity may advertise or promote its interests by using the names or pictures of the School District, any District school or facility, staff members, or students except as authorized by and consistent with administrative procedures and approved by the Board.

 Material from candidates and political parties will not be accepted for posting or distribution, except when used as part of the curriculum.